alexpaul/Binary-Tree/README.md

 # Binary-Tree

 Binary Tree in Swift.
 A Binary Tree is an abstract data struture the is made up of a root node and a left and rigt subtree.
-At most an node has zero, one or tow child nodes.
+A node can have zero, one or two child nodes.

+## Components of a Binary Tree

+* data
+* left child node
+* right child node

+## Common Operations

+* Traversal
+* Insertion
+* Deletion

 ## Binary Tree Node